-You do need to tell us before you start participating in a clinical research study.
+We encourage you to tell us before you start participating in a clinical research study.
 If you plan to be in a clinical research study, you or your care coordinator should contact Customer Service to let us know you will be in a clinical trial.